RomicaSimon/Bug-Reporting/README.md

 When the user selects to sort the products by the most sold,option is not available.

 **Steps to Reproduce:**
-1. User opens the "Bigfish" application on the Main Page
+1. User goes to www.bigfish.ro application and opens it on the main page
 2. User clicks on "Ace Carp" tab from the list of producers "Alege producator"
 3. User clicks on "Cele mai noi" dropdown button from "Sortare" section
 4. User selects "Cele mai vandute" option